rule

 Text 16

 The Supreme Lord, the Elder Brother of Gada, turned their bodies - and at the same time the bodies of the horses and elephants - with diversely feathered sharp arrows into a collection of severed arms, thighs and necks.
+(Vedabase)

 Text 17-19

 Each of the sharp and shafted weapons that the warriors employed, o hero of the Kurus, were by Krishna with three arrows at a time cut to pieces.
 Carried by the great winged one, were with strokes from both his wings by Garuda the elephants beaten.
 The elephants because of his wings, beak and talons moved in distress back into the city while Naraka ['hell' or Bhauma] continued the battle.
+(Vedabase)

 Text 20

 Bhauma, annoyed to see how because of Garuda his army was forced in retreat, struck him with the spear that [once] withstood the thunderbolt [of Indra], but he wasn't shaken more by it than an elephant is upon being hit with a flower.
+(Vedabase)

 Text 21

-Next took Bhauma, frustrated in his endeavors, up his trident to kill Krishna, but before he could even release it, cut the Lord with the razor-sharp edge of His cakra off the head of Bhaumâsura as he was sitting on his elephant.
+Bhauma, frustrated in his endeavors, next took up his trident to kill Acyuta, the Infallible One, but before he could even release it, the Lord with the razor-sharp edge of His cakra cut off the head of Naraka as he was sitting on his elephant.

-Bhauma, frustrated in all his attempts, took up his trident to kill Lord Krishna.
-But even before he could release it, the Lord cut off his head with His razor-sharp cakra as the demon sat atop his elephant.
+Next took Bhauma, frustrated in his endeavors, up his trident to kill Krishna, but before he could even release it, cut the Lord with the razor-sharp edge of His cakra off the head of Bhaumāsura as he was sitting on his elephant.
 (Vedabase)

 Text 22

 Complete with its brilliant, shining decorations of earrings and a nice helmet fell it to the ground.
 Worshiping Him with [exclamations of] 'Alas, alas' and 'Bravo bravo!' showered the sages and ruling gods Lord Krishna with flowers.
+(Vedabase)

 Text 23